-Upon completion of all portions of the escrow, closing can take place.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
-Title to the property is then given to you as now current homeowner and correct title insurance is issued as noted in the escrow policy.
+Closing on the house happens when all of the procedures of the escrow are done.
+All expenses like title insurance, inspections and real estate commissions are paid.
+Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as noted in the escrow instructions.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.